vindarel/colisper/README.markdown

 Place the cursor inside the function and call `M-x combycl--format-to-debug`.

 It replaces the function body with the new result.

+## Run all rules with a script

+    ./combycl.sh [file.lisp]

+It returns 0 (success) if no rules were applied (code is good).

+TODO: write a real script.

 # Difficulties